nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 At this point you may wish to write out your sample to disk and reuse that in future work sessions, instead of creating it from scratch again.

-We would suggest to choose from various formats that fully supports the astropy objects, such as SkyCoord, in the so-called Mixin columns.
-E.g  Enhanced Character-Separated Values or 'ecsv' is one such format: https://docs.astropy.org/en/stable/io/ascii/ecsv.html
+For the format of the save file, we would suggest to choose from various formats that fully support astropy objects(eg., SkyCoord).
+One example that works is Enhanced Character-Separated Values or ['ecsv'](https://docs.astropy.org/en/stable/io/ascii/ecsv.html)

 ```{code-cell} ipython3
 sample_table.write('data/input_sample.ecsv', format='ascii.ecsv', overwrite = True)